This page chronicles some of NASA's remembrances of the September 11 attacks and the Americans who died that day.

 NASA Kennedy Adds Florida Touch to Sept.
 11 Flag

-The contributions of NASA and Kennedy Space Center were stitched into the fabric of one of the nation's most recognizable symbols, when flags from Florida's Spaceport were sewn into an American Flag recovered near ground zero following the Sept.
+Image credit: NASA/Kim Shiflett The contributions of NASA and Kennedy Space Center were stitched into the fabric of one of the nation's most recognizable symbols, when flags from Florida's Spaceport were sewn into an American Flag recovered near ground zero following the Sept.
 11, 2001, attacks.

 "A few days after the collapse of the World Trade Center this flag was hanging on a scaffolding at 90 West Street, which was a building directly south of the World Trade Center that was heavily damaged when the south tower collapsed," said Jeff Parness, director, founder and chairman of the "New York Says Thank You Foundation."

 The flag went on to become one of the most enduring symbols of the recovery from the attack.
-Once complete, "The National 9/11 Flag" will become a permanent collection of the National September 11 Memorial Museum being built at the World Trade Center site.
+Once complete, "The National 9/11 Flag" will be a permanent collection of the National September 11 Memorial Museum at the World Trade Center site.
 There, America's flag can evoke a sense of pride, unity and hunger to keep achieving greatness, just as the nation's space program has for more than half a decade.

 › Read More